 Even though it is important to offer express delivery for some product categories, as an online retailer you should know that it is not ecological.
 By doing so, you show your customers that you are paying attention to this topic and thus additionally strengthen your brand.

 Besides using sustainable and recyclable materials for the packaging and opting for climate-neutral shipping options, e-commerce businesses can also optimize their waste management – by completely eliminating packaging waste.
-In the light of this endeavor, it is important to note that almost all online shoppers from Germany already pay close attention to packaging and are waste-cautious.
-Therefore, using renewable materials and reducing the packaging waste to a minimum, is the new standard and brands need to address this if they wish to appeal to their consumers.
+In light of this endeavor, it is important to note that almost all online shoppers from Germany already pay close attention to packaging and are waste-cautious.
+Therefore, using renewable materials and reducing packaging waste to a minimum, is the new standard and brands need to address this if they wish to appeal to their consumers.

 Many of us grew up with the terms "reduce, reuse, recycle" in our vocabulary.
 Nowadays, it's important for your business to reflect those same values.
 Not only to help the environment but also to increase brand loyalty among environmentally conscious customers.
 This can be achieved, for example, by using recycled material.

 The implementation of sustainable packaging requires some research.
 You have to find out which packaging design can best represent your brand.
-An example would be Sheyn, a Vienna-based jewelry studio specializing in a simple but elegant design.
+An example would be Sheyn, a Vienna-based jewelry studio specializing in simple but elegant design.
 For shipping, Sheyn uses an eco-dispatch box that is made of 80% recycled material.
 This transfers the unique design to the packaging and in return, the customer has an unforgettable unboxing experience based on environmentally friendly packaging.
 A sustainable packaging design that emphasizes reusability can positively influence the brand loyalty of your customers.

 For example, H&M has a shopping bag that turns into a clothes hanger.
 These bags not only consist of less material than the traditional plastic bag from H&M, but 80% of the paper used is also recycled.
 H&M is aware that its customers are people between the ages of 18 and 35 who care about the environment and appreciate reusable packaging solutions.
 Therefore, sustainable packaging design that focuses on reusability, increases their audience's brand loyalty.
 To find out more about the science behind sustainable packaging and examples of best practices, read Packhelp’s article on the topic.